Subsurface Gas Storage (CCS and Underground Hydrogen Storage)

 We are providing research capabilities that support research across the three foundational pillars of (South) Australia’s Energy Future and Transition.

-For more information on subsurface gas storage research, please contact: Dr Abbas Zeinijahromi
+For more information on subsurface gas storage research, please contact: Associate Professor Abbas Zeinijahromi

 Our research work and findings so far have: